Hire Space

 6. Post-event, ask for feedback and learn from others' experiences.
 Use these insights to improve your next event.

 Most importantly, keep having these conversations.
-Speak to your eventprof friends, your team, and your industry connections about how we can be including people more both in events and in the workplace.
-Education, awareness and being considerate of other people's needs is the first step to making the industry a more positive environment for everyone.
+Speak to your event friends, your team, and your industry connections about how we can be including people more both in events and in the workplace.
+Education, awareness and being considerate of other people's needs are the first steps to making the industry a more positive environment for everyone.

 Sign up to our mailing list